Ricardosgeral/relier/README.md

     $ sudo reboot

 And that's it, after reboot, the *Raspberry Pi* is set properly.
 However, you still need to update the  **Touchscreen software**, and set the **Hardware** correctly!

-**Note:** During installation of the server software, [VNC](https://www.realvnc.com/en/raspberrypi/) is also enabled, case you want to use it.

 ### *Touchscreen* software